-Objective: This course gives an overview of Neural Engineering for graduate and senior undergraduate students with Engineering background.
+Objective: This course gives an overview of Neural Engineering for graduate and senior undergraduate students with Engineering or Neuroscience backgrounds.
 The sequence of classes is designed to cover from fundamentals of Neurophysiology through applications of neural prosthesis devices such as retinal and cochlear implants.
-Other important aspects of Neural Engineering to be discussed include the brainmachine interface, instrumentation for interfacing electronics to the nervous system, and sensors for neural research.
+Other important aspects of Neural Engineering to be discussed include the brain-machine interface, instrumentation for interfacing electronics to the nervous system, and sensors for neural research.